NewAmazingPVP/AutoViaUpdater/README.md

 # Features
 - Compatible with Minecraft versions 1.8 and higher for both Spigot/Velocity/Bungeecord, including the latest versions.

-- Automatically downloads successful builds of ViaVersion, ViaBackwards, ViaRewind, and ViaRewind-Legacy-Support, as well as their dev versions, from Jenkins.
+- Automatically downloads successful builds of ViaVersion, ViaBackwards, ViaRewind, and ViaRewind-Legacy-Support from Jenkins.
+You can choose to use snapshot ("-SNAPSHOT") builds as well.

-- Config.yml that allows you to specify which Vias to update and whether to use the dev version of each plugin.
+- Config.yml that allows you to specify which Vias to update and whether to use snapshot builds for each plugin.

 - /updatevias command to force update checker for all vias! (autoviaupdater.admin permission!)